Bluenix2/discord-typings/README.md

 # discord-typings

-Maintained typings of all objects Discord sends as `TypedDict`s.
+Maintained typings of all payloads that Discord sends as `TypedDict`s.

 ## Naming and usage